amadeus4dev/hackathon-starter/README.md

 What's next?
 Our [get started guide](https://github.com/amadeus4dev/developer-guides/blob/master/guides/getstarted.md) contains detailed information about how to get your API key and make your first API call.

+The APIs use [OAuth](https://en.wikipedia.org/wiki/OAuth) as authentication mechanism.
+The [authorization guide](https://github.com/amadeus4dev/developer-guides/blob/master/guides/authorization.md) provides deep technical information on how to get a token in order to perform API calls.

 ## APIs

 | API | Answers to...                                                                |